graptolite/santa-catalina-serp/README.md

 Process data to find sample density and average color properties, and then compare the two for use as serpentinization indicators.

--   Figure 14, Tables 4 and 5 of `write.pdf`
+-   Figure S3 of SI

 ## Dependencies